x-cellent/kubernetes-cluster-demo/README.md

 ### Overview 🔧

+Kubernetes clusters can be controlled by the user (self-managed) or by a cloud service provider (Provider managed Kubernetes).
+Unless you have a compelling technical or legal reason to use an on-premises self-managed cluster, consider a managed Kubernetes service.
+Self-managed clusters necessitate a high level of specialized expertise among your staff, as well as continuous infrastructure and maintenance costs.

 In order to demonstrate the advantages and disadvantages of managed kubernetes and self managed kubernetes, I will create a self managed kubernetes cluster with Kops.

 ### What does it mean to have "managed Kubernetes"?